 For IOT and telemetry services we do not see any advantage to move to 5G, because we do not need the very high speed for telemetry services and we also will not like the higher power consumption of the newer and much faster technology.
 Telstra and Vodafone have provided lists of devices (purchased directly from carriers) likely to be affected by the shutdown.

-Globalstar has been very well served by Pivotel, the Globalstar operator in Australia, and also other Globalstar operators round the world for many years.
-The Globalstar service has been a good service over many years, however it is much more expensive that the Inmarsat BGAN service these days.
-As Globalstar moves more into the tracking / positioning business we see a decline in the two way data service.
-Also there are no new production runs of the Globalstar 1720 Modems planned so the supply of modems is now very limited.
+Globalstar has been very well served by Pivotel, the Globalstar operator in Australia, and also other Globalstar operators around the world for many years.
+The Globalstar service has been a good service over many years, however, it is much more expensive than the Inmarsat BGAN service these days.
+As Globalstar moves more into the tracking/positioning business we see a decline in the two-way data service.
+Also, there are no new production runs of the Globalstar 1720 Modems planned so the supply of modems is now very limited.

 For our 3004BM and 3001B NRLs which offer LoRa, Iridium SBD and Microsatellite services we can offer a much more robust and effective logger and IOT/ Neon telemetry service, and the cost of the service is either nil, in the case of LoRa, or small in the case of the Iridium SBD and Microsatellite services.

-The new two-way message based services suit low data volume applications such as soil moisture and groundwater monitoring.
-For customers committed to use LoRa, the two-way message based services provide a much more robust service, as they can re transmit logged data across the LoRa network and they can also maintain time integrity for the logged data.
+The new two-way message-based services suit low data volume applications such as soil moisture and groundwater monitoring.
+For customers committed using LoRa, the two-way message-based services provide a much more robust service, as they can retransmit logged data across the LoRa network and they can also maintain time integrity for the logged data.

 Iridium SBD satellite and Microsatellite services are easy to deploy because these are low earth orbit systems.